DaGrapix/ml4science/README.md

 - A complete and independent framework developped in `ml4science.ipynb` with a custom training function and a cross validation selection implementation.
 - An implementation of the Packed-Ensemble model within the LIPS framework in `packed_lips.ipynb`.
 All the configurations that were tried are developed in the `config.ini` file.

-You can also checkout the corresponding paper: https://arxiv.org/abs/2312.13403
+You can checkout the corresponding paper here: https://arxiv.org/abs/2312.13403

 ## Installation